Arroio Grande, Rio Grande do Sul, Brazil: What to pack, what to wear, and when to go [2023]

 Luggage scale to avoid fees

-A plug adapter that supports outlet types C and N. It's important that you find the correct type.
-Many adapters available online are simply plug changers and expect your devices to change the voltage themselves.
-If your devices can't do that they could get fried.
-This one works in most countries.
+A plug adapter that supports outlet types C and N. Ensure that you find the right kind.
+Most adapters currently available are just plugs and require your devices to change the voltage themselves.
+If your electronics can't do that they could get fried.
+This one should be appropriate for most areas.

 Power bank for devices